We are all looking for ways to entertain around the house. Why not make these vintage lampshade chandeliers and host a dinner in your backyard?

 I spend a lot of time shopping at vintage flea markets.
 And sometimes I buy things that I know I can repurpose.

-A few months ago I bought these three vintage lampshades from my friend Judy @vintagejunktionla.
-I knew immediately I wanted to make them in to a chandelier.
+I bought these three vintage lampshades from my friend Judy @vintagejunktionla.
+I knew immediately I wanted to make them into a chandelier.

 I just wasn’t exactly sure how to do it.